 The Board of Managers of Burlington effectively acts as the Partnership's board of directors.
 Although Burlington is not a public company and its securities are not listed on any stock market or otherwise publicly traded, its Board of Managers is constituted in a manner that complies with rules of the Securities and Exchange Commission and the NASDAQ Stock Market related to public companies with securities listed on the NASDAQ Global Select Market in order for the Company and its BUCs to comply with these rules.
 Among other things, a majority of the Board of Managers of Burlington consists of managers who meet the definitions of independence under the rules of the SEC and the NASDAQ Stock Market.
 These independent managers are Patrick J. Jung, Mariann Byerwalter, Martin A. Massengale, Clayton Yeutter, and William S. Carter.
-During 2014, the Partnership paid Burlington a total of \$206,500 in order to reimburse it for a portion of the fees it pays to these five independent managers of Burlington or reimburse Burlington for any other amounts representing compensation to its Board of Managers.
+During 2014, the Partnership paid Burlington a total of \$206,500 in order to reimburse it for a portion of the fees it pays to these five independent managers as consideration for their services for Partnership matters.
+We did not pay any other compensation of any nature to any of the managers of Burlington or reimburse Burlington for any other amounts representing compensation to its Board of Managers.